• Skip to main content

 Double Chocolate Chip Cookies

-With crispy edges and centers that stay soft and fudgy long after they’ve cooled, these giant Double Chocolate Chip Cookies are a chocoholic’s dream come true.
+With crispy edges and fudgy centers, this Double Chocolate Chip Cookie recipe is a chocoholic’s dream come true.

 A giant double chocolate chip cookies with melted chocolate chips and flaky sea salt